 So in general, the parent who provides the greater part of support for the child (more then 50 percent), whom the IRS always assumes is the custodial parent or parent who has custody the longest, gets to claim the child as a dependent in Oklahoma.
 The IRS will however approve of agreements made to the contrary, if they are stated in a divorce decree, separation agreement etc., or if the custodial parent relinquishes the exemption on IRS Form 8332.

-Free, No Obligation Consultation:
+Initial, No Obligation Consultation:

 Tulsa Oklahoma Divorce Attorney

 To find out more about divorce and tax issues in Oklahoma, contact the Tulsa divorce attorney at Divorce Law Office of Tulsa: 918-924-5526.
-We offer free, no obligation consultations.
+We offer low-cost, no obligation consultations.
 If you prefer you may send your question using the “Ask the Lawyer” form on the right side of this page.